SupriyaMalakar007/salary-prediction/README.md

 # salary-prediction
+An AI-powered salary prediction system that uses machine learning algorithms to estimate salaries based on employee details and experience.

 📌 Project Overview

 This project predicts employee salaries using Machine Learning based on factors such as experience, education, job role, age, and working hours.